 Some of the extra income goes back into the business.
 The rest is added to my investment pool to compound with the rest of my assets.
 The business is now part of the machine.

 What’s most empowering about my online business is it give me options in the future.
-If for some reason I lose my day job, my side gig is here to fall back on.
+If for some reason I lose my day job (which actually happened after I wrote this article), my side business is here to fall back on.
 Neither the condo rental nor the online business is intended to be a replacement for my regular job.
 But if I ever unexpectedly stop working, the money I can earn on the side is an attractive crutch.

 Perhaps if I can build my side businesses and create more consistent and sizable income, they may help set the stage for me to stop working full-time earlier than my age 55 retirement goal.
 That would be the ultimate empowerment.

-Are you considering starting a side business?
+Have you thought to start a side business this year?
 What’s holding you back?
 What kind of side hustles are you experimenting with today?